bcorfman/arcade_actions/README.md

 ## 🚀 Getting Started

 1. **Read the [API Usage Guide](api_usage_guide.md)** to understand the framework
-2. **Study the demos in the examples directory** to understand the power of Actions
+2. **Study the working demos in the examples directory** to understand the power of Actions
 3. **Start with simple conditional actions** and build up to complex compositions
 4. **Use formation and pattern functions** for organizing sprite positions and layouts